aroz-online/zoraxy-official-plugins/README.md

 # Zoraxy Official Plugins
-The offical plugin list for Zoraxy
+The official plugin list for Zoraxy

+**Warning!
+This repo is still in very early stage of development and things might not work as expected.
+Please use this with your own risk.**